brandur/sorg/content/drafts/rust.md

 their use is reasonably bounded, they can be _very_ useful.
 I eliminated some big sections of boilerplate (mostly around debug logging) by defining a couple simple ones.

+### Community (#community)

+Especially after saying that the Go community [is one of the worst parts about working with the language](/go#bad), I'd be remiss to point out that so far I've found the Rust community to be very pleasant to work with.
+They're [very transparent][rust-roadmap-2017] and focus on ease of adoption by new developers as a core value.
+The [Rust RFC system][rust-rfcs] is an absolute gold standard, with new features being discussed out in the open instead of dictated by a ruling despot.

 ## Neutral (#neutral)